 Such hyperspirituality can lead to something approaching madness.

 Many years ago in Canberra a pastor was convinced that he had the power to raise the dead to life.
-When a 30-year-old woman died from breast cancer, he gathered the faithful at the morgue to pray for her to be restored.
+When a young woman in his congregation died from breast cancer, he went to the morgue to pray for her to be restored.
 He did not seem daunted by the loss of essential organs donated to help others.
 In spite of all his fervour and excess of faith, she remained dead.

 The pastor drew inspiration from the example of the Apostle Peter with Tabitha in Acts 9:36-43, but he appears to have been more motivated by grandiosity than divine inspiration.